We

 heron

-Reunion night heron is an extinct species of Heron mostly seen in
+Reunion night heron is an extinct species of Heron mostly seen

-were recovered in the late 20th century.
+bird species were recovered in the late 20th century.

 Reunion ibis

-Réunion ibis is an extinct species of ibis that was endemic to the
+Réunion ibis is an extinct species of ibis that was endemic to

-closest relative of the bird species is Malagasy sacred ibis, the
+The closest relative of the bird species is Malagasy sacred ibis,

-African sacred ibis, and the straw-necked ibis.
+the African sacred ibis, and the straw-necked ibis.

 Reunion kestrel

-Reunion kestrel is an extinct bird species that belongs to the falcon
+Reunion kestrel is an extinct bird species that belongs to the

-the bird species was found in the year 1674.
-It is one of the extinct
+The subfossil of the bird species was found in the year 1674.

-animals on planet Earth.
+It is one of the extinct animals on planet Earth.

 Reunion rail

-Reunion rail is an extinct bird species also known as Dubois’ wood-rail,
+Reunion rail is an extinct bird species also known as Dubois’

-seen in the 1996 in the Caverne de la Tortue on Réunion and scientifically
+The subfossil was seen in the 1996 in the Caverne de la Tortue

-described in 1999.
-There is a possibility that it became extinct in
+on Réunion and scientifically described in 1999.
+There is a possibility

-the late 17th century.
+that it became extinct in the late 17th century.

 Reunion swamphen

-Reunion swamphen also known as the Réunion gallinule or oiseau bleu
+Reunion swamphen also known as the Réunion gallinule or oiseau

-Reunion pink pigeon
+Reunion pink

 Reunion pink pigeon is an extinct species of pigeon that was native

 to the Mascarene island of Réunion.
-The species was described by Dubois
+The species was described

-the last report of native pigeons were by Père Bernardin in 1687 and
+extinction and the last report of native pigeons were by Père

-by Guillaume Houssaye in 1689.
+Bernardin in 1687 and by Guillaume Houssaye in 1689.

 Réunion parakeet